The Role of Government

 other.
 Any violent uprising in a nation so established as the United States of

-revolution is for those nations with no such constitution and fortitude as the
+is for those nations with no such constitution and fortitude as the standing

-standing method of governance upheld within the United States of America.
+method of governance upheld within the United States of America.
+We, simply,

-We, simply, need to correct the direction of influence within the government.
+need to correct the direction of influence within the government.
+Government is

-Government is for the individual to exercise over their self, Representation is
+for the individual to exercise over their self, Representation is the course of

-the course of action used to communicate wants, needs, and desires to a great
+action used to communicate wants, needs, and desires to a great populace.

-itself and perform the most painful surgery.
-We must cut away from our body
+and perform the most painful surgery.
+We must cut away from our body the

 representative government it is meant to be.
 We must replace the cancer with